 All rotations were limited to an average of 10 inches of irrigation annually; however, corn following wheat received 15 inches because the wheat received only 5 inches.
-This extra 5 inches of irrigation water increased the level of irrigation to nearly full and increased corn yields about 40 bu/acre compared to continuous corn (Table 1).
+This extra 5 inches of irrigation water increased the level of irrigation to nearly full and increased corn yields about 40 bu acre-1 compared with continuous corn (Table 1).
 Thus, limited irrigated corn yielded about 80% of full irrigation.
-These results are similar to those reported by Klocke et al. (2007) that found limited irrigation (no more than 6 in water) corn yields were 80 to 90% of fully irrigated yields at a location in Nebraska with average annual precipitation of 20 inches.
-In a simulation study using weather data from Northwest, Kansas, Lamm et al. (2007) found a 38% reduction in applied irrigation from nearly ful irrigation (i.e., when irrigation capacity was limited to not more than 1 inch/4 days) only reduced yields about 21 %.
-Corn grain yields averaged across different tillage treatments and plant densities were only reduced 9% (23 bu/acre) for a 25 % reduction in applied irrigation amount (13.75 vs. 10.25 inches) in a field study at Colby, Kansas (Lamm et al., 2009).
+Klocke et al. (2007) reported that limited irrigation (no more than 6 in water) yields were 80 to 90% of fully irrigated yields.
 Corn yields in the multi-crop rotations were similar regardless of length of rotation.
 Wheat and grain sorghum yields were similar in all rotations.